devcrack/Python-Test-with-Pytest/README.md

  ### Flags
 - If we use the flag: -p no:warnings pytest will ignore the warnings and will not issue warnings.
 - -m custom_name_mark the **m** flag only run the test with the mark with the name custom_name_mark and the others will be ignored.
-- If we run a test with the prefix **not** in the name of custom mar our test with the custom mark will be ignored and the others test without this mark will be ignored.
+- If we run a test with the prefix **not** in the name of custom mark our test with the custom mark will be ignored and the others test without this mark will be ignored.
 Example: ```pytest . -v -m "not my_custom_mark_name```